-- 1. Written statement of commitment to the SFI 2022 Fiber Sourcing Standard communicated throughout the organization, particularly to facility and woodland managers, fiber sourcing staff and field foresters. - 2.
-Assignment and understanding of roles and responsibilities for achieving SFI 2022 Fiber Sourcing Standard objectives. - 3.
-Staff education and training sufficient to their roles and responsibilities. - 4.
-Contractor education and training sufficient to their roles and responsibilities.
+- 1. Written statement of commitment to the SFI 2021 Fiber Sourcing Standard communicated throughout the organization, particularly to facility and woodland managers, fiber sourcing staff and field foresters. - 2.
+Assignment and understanding of roles and responsibilities for achieving SFI 2021 Fiber Sourcing Standard objectives.